Ali-consciousroad/nextJsDashboard/README.md

 3. **Set up the database**
    - Install PostgreSQL 14
    - Create a database named `nextjs_dashboard`
-   - Create a user named `mcfly` with appropriate permissions
+   - Create a user `myUser` with appropriate permissions
    - Update the `.env` file with your database credentials:
      ```
      POSTGRES_URL="postgres://mcfly@localhost:5432/nextjs_dashboard"